cyberbotics/webots/docs/guide/web-simulation.md

 #### How to Embed a Web Scene in Your Website

 Similarly to [this section](web-streaming.md#how-to-embed-a-web-scene-in-your-website), to embed the simulation it is enough to instantiate a `webots-streaming` web component from the [WebotsStreaming.js] package.
-In this case the `webots.View.broadcast` parameters doesn't have to be set to true.

 This is the API of the `webots-streaming` web component:
 * `connect(url, mode, broadcast, mobileDevice, callback, disconnectCallback) `: function instantiating the simulation web interface and taking as argument: